PoCInnovation/Workshops/software/17.gRPC/README.md

 - [Signals in go](https://pkg.go.dev/os/signal)

 ### :heavy_check_mark: **Validation**:
-Try to hit `CTRL + C` while running the server, and it should shut down.
+Try to hit `CTRL + C` while running the server, and it should shut down without any error message.

 ## To go further